OldGameRise/ROS-Project/README.md

 ### Using the Precompiled Package

-If compilation of `llama-cpp-python` fails (common on Raspberry Pi Zero 2W), for now I have compiled llama-cpp (not llama-cpp-python) for Zero 2W to be used.
+If compilation of `llama-cpp-python` fails (common on Raspberry Pi Zero 2W), for now I have compiled llama-cpp (not llama-cpp-python) for Zero 2W in [releases](https://github.com/OldGameRise/ROS-Project/releases/tag/arm64-linux-2025-12-12).
 I will compile llama-cpp-python in future.

 ## Performance Notes